J.P. Crawford Player Props: Mariners vs. Angels

-J.P.
-Crawford -- with an on-base percentage of .279 in his past 10 games, 66 points lower than his season-long percentage -- will be in action for the Seattle Mariners against the Los Angeles Angels, with Shohei Ohtani on the hill, on June 9 at 9:38 PM ET.
+On Saturday, J.P.
+Crawford (.256 on-base percentage in past 10 games, 86 points below season-long percentage) and the Seattle Mariners face the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
+First pitch is at 10:07 PM ET.

 J.P.
 Crawford Game Info & Props vs. the Angels